 And he did.
 His views pushed him towards a little-known group of free thinkers and coders.
 In the early 1990s, he became a member of Cypherpunks.
 This movement was dedicated to the “widespread use of strong cryptography and privacy-enhancing technologies as a route to social and political change.”
 They were self-proclaimed defenders of privacy and Finney put his knowledge at their disposal to achieve the cryptoanarchist vision.

 Finney and Zimmermann knew each other very well

-When someone wrote on Cypherpunks about the above-mentioned Phil Zimmermann and his idea for PGP, Hal responded.
+When someone wrote on Cypherpunk’s mailing list about the above-mentioned Phil Zimmermann and his idea for PGP, Hal responded.
 He contacted Phil and became the first employee of PGP Corporation, working there until his retirement in 2011.
 That same year, Satoshi Nakamoto stopped his involvement with Bitcoin.

 Let’s look at other clues

-After posting the whitepaper on the mailing list, Satoshi received three replies.
+After posting the whitepaper on the mailing list, Satoshi Nakamoto received three replies.
 Two of them were negative.
-However, the third answer was very much affirmative, and it boosted the acceptance of Bitcoin.
+However, the third answer was very much affirmative, and it boosted the acceptance of bitcoin.
 Guess who posted that message?
 You’re right, it was Hal Finney.